-The Unified Development Manual, adopted by the City Council on December 18th, 2018, is the primary guide to development within the City of Andover.
-The UDM incorporates procedures, standards and regulations for zoning as well as subdivision applications.
+The Unified Development Manual(UDM), adopted by the City Council on December 18th, 2018, is the primary guide to development within the City of Andover.
+The UDM incorporates procedures, standards, and regulations for zoning as well as subdivision applications.

-The resolution adopting the UDM can be found by clicking HERE.
-The ordinance (Ordinance 1693) that memorializes those actions can be found here.
+The resolution adopting the UDM can be found HERE.
+Ordinance 1693 memorializes those actions.

-The resolution adopting the new Site Plan Review Procedures and Standards can be found by clicking HERE.
+The resolution adopting the new Site Plan Review Procedures and Standards can be found HERE.

-The Floodplain Management has been codified and can be found in our City Code or by click HERE
+Ordinance 1694 codified Floodplain Management can also be found in our City Code..

 Click HERE to open the UDM.